XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/deployment-manager.md

 **Non-Blocking (Import can proceed):**

-- **Connector and Agent Version Resolution**: Map agents and connectors to available versions in new environment
 - **Collection Mapping**: Flexible category assignment for imported components
   - *Collection  and Category mapping appears for all package items but only applies to new items*
   - *Existing items inherit their current category/collection and create new versions*

 **Blocking (Must resolve to import):**

-- **Missing Agents**: Detection and version conflict resolution - *import cannot proceed without resolution*
+- **Missing or Version Incompatible Agents**: Detection and resolution required - *import cannot proceed without resolution*
-- **Missing Connectors**: Automatic discovery with compatible version suggestions - *import cannot proceed without resolution*
+- **Missing or Version Incompatible Connectors**: Manual resolution required - *import cannot proceed without resolution*
 - **Server Variables**: Identification of missing configuration variables - *import cannot proceed without resolution*

 ## Implementation Files